 For Current Students

-Ceramics: Wheel Forming; or
+Ceramics: Vessel Concepts; or

 Painting: Representational; or

 Spring: course options for art majors, minors or potential majors (art majors should take the first class in ceramics, sculpture or painting) (Register for section 01 for each class unless you are enrolled in a music ensemble).

-Ceramics: Hand-Forming; or
+Ceramics: Hand-Building or

 Painting: Abstract; or

 The basic sequencing ideas: entering art majors should take the art fundamentals: Drawing I, and one class each in ceramics, painting and sculpture in roughly the first three semesters.
 Drawing II is offered in the fall only - take it as soon as possible.
 The art major also requires you to take a 4-course sequence in a focus medium chosen from: Ceramics/Design; or Painting/Drawing/Printmaking; or Sculpture/Digital Arts, and you must get started with the beginning courses in the first and second years, so you can decide on a focus based on college-level experience.
 Because the last two courses in the focus area (the Seminar taken in the junior year and Capstone taken in the senior year) are offered only once a year, you have to plan the two pre-requisite beginning courses in the focus medium into your first and second year schedules.

 Here are tips for planning the focus: your last chance to take the first course in a focus medium and graduate in four years is as follows: in Sculpture, the first semester of the sophomore year; in Ceramics/Design, the second semester of the sophomore year; and in Painting/Drawing/Printmaking, the second semester of the sophomore year.
 Your last chance to take the second course in a focus medium and be on track to graduate in four years is as follows: Sculpture: second semester of the sophomore year; Ceramics: first semester of the junior year; Painting: first semester of the junior year.